orbingol/NURBS-Python/README.rst

 ========

-NURBS-Python (geomdl) provides convenient data structures and highly customizable API for rational and non-rational splines along with the efficient implementations of the following algorithms:
+NURBS-Python (geomdl) provides convenient data structures and highly customizable API for rational and non-rational splines along with the efficient and extensible implementations of the following algorithms:

 * Spline evaluation
 * Derivative evaluation